JSAbbott/ui-sign-up-form/README.md

 UI Design - Sign-up Form
 =======

-This is a simple UI design and code I made for practicing UI and HTML and CSS coding.
+This is a simple UI sign-up form design and code I made for practicing UI design and HTML and CSS coding.

 ---